-UI Sounds of the score and announcer announcing the winner kick in.
+Character specific dying sounds kick in first.
+Afterwards when the screen freezes celebration sounds , UI Sounds of the score and the announcer announcing the winner kick in while the music fades out making the ambiances stand out more.
 The score sounds are comparable to the Menu UI in terms how they are composed and how they sound.
 Getting high scores should sound rewarding and it does.
+The dying sounds are trying so simulate slow-motion through an delay/echo effect.